Skip to main content

 What happens when Windy joins a channel?

 When you add Windy to a Slack channel, Windy does NOT send a notification to channel members.
 This means people won’t get pinged or notified when Windy is added.
 However, a message will appear in the channel that says “Windy joined #channel-name”.
 This message is visible to anyone viewing the channel, but it doesn’t trigger notifications, mentions, or alerts to channel members.
+Once Windy has joined a channel, Windmill can sync messages and Slack canvases from that channel.
 Example of Windy join message in Slack channel

 No notifications are sent when Windy joins a channel.
 Members will only see a message in the channel history if they’re actively viewing it.